 25.2 Extended Benefits

-- (a) The Society agrees to pay the monthly premium for employees entitled to coverage in accordance with the provisions of the Desjardins Financial Gold Policy described to the Union by the Society on July 12, 2002. - (b) The Society agrees to not change carriers without the consent of the Union.
+- (a) The Society agrees to pay the monthly premium for employees entitled to coverage under a mutually acceptable extended health care plan. - (b) The Society agrees to not change carriers without the consent of the Union.